 Champion for Change: Lisa Chiang, Griffith University

-Being named a Champion for Change is an honour for Lisa Chiang, Counsellor at Griffith University.
-The title comes with a mindset switch “from doing into being”, she said.
+Lisa Chiang, Counsellor at Griffith University, was one of the Champions for Change in 2021.
+Lisa said it is an honour and the title comes with a mindset switch “from doing into being”, she said.

 “Regardless of the different roles and hats I might wear, inclusion and equity is in the forefront of my mind.
 It is heartening to know that in our different ways we are all working towards a common goal of inclusion and equity in higher education.
 I believe in a better future and I can see wheels of change turning and hopefully it will pick up in momentum,” she explained.